Survivorship: Health Concerns After TBI

 Fertility & Sexuality for Men

-For men, the primary concerns are the risk of infertility caused by damage to germ cells (which become sperm) and damage to the Leydig cells, which produce testosterone.
-Without testosterone, a young boy may not achieve puberty or an adult male may have a loss of secondary sex characteristics (facial hair, mature genitals, and a deep voice) or loss of sexual function.
+For men, infertility is caused by damage to germ cells (which become sperm) and Leydig cells, which produce testosterone.
+Without testosterone, a young boy may not achieve puberty or an adult male may lose secondary sex characteristics (facial hair, mature genitals, deep voice) or loss of sexual function.
 If you are experiencing any of these changes, you should be seen by an endocrinologist (hormonal specialist).

 Fertility & Sexuality for Women

 For women, damage to the ovaries may cause infertility and premature ovarian failure.
-Failure of the ovaries to produce enough hormones may cause a survivor to experience symptoms of menopause, such as loss of periods, hot flashes, vaginal dryness, and loss of bone density (osteoporosis).
+When the ovaries do not make enough hormones, you may experience symptoms of menopause, such as loss of periods, hot flashes, vaginal dryness, and loss of bone density (osteoporosis).
 Female survivors who experience these symptoms should be counseled about their risk of developing osteoporosis.

 Skin Health

-After radiation, the skin is more sensitive to sunlight, and you should be especially cautious to use sunscreen, wear hats and protect yourself from sun exposure when outdoors.
+After radiation, the skin is more sensitive to sunlight.
+You should use sunscreen, wear hats, and protect yourself from sun exposure when outdoors.

 Cancer Screening after TBI